aslamhus/fileselect/README.md

 });
 ```

-_Note: files must be instance of the [File Object](https://developer.mozilla.org/en-US/docs/Web/API/File) i.e. an object from a file input element or a `DataTransfer.`_
+_Note: files must be instance of the [File Object](https://developer.mozilla.org/en-US/docs/Web/API/File) i.e. an object from a `FileList` or a `DataTransfer.`_

 ### Generate a file icon of the selected file

-FileSelect can create file icons for your selected files. `getIcon()`.
+FileSelect can create file icons for your selected files using the `getIcon` method.
-To dispay the file icon, simply append to the dom.
+To dispay the file icon, simply write it to the `DOM`.

 **FileSelect** uses a set of default icons.